Cybersecurity Threat Report for 2025: Part 2 – This Research Report is all you need to stay updated.

 1. Machine Learning and Deep Learning

-2. Statistical Security Analysis
+2. Statistical Analysis with Business Context

-One more key tool in the NDR toolkit is statistical analysis.
 By comparing current traffic with past data, Network Detection and Response tools can find oddities that might point to a cyberattack.

 An network detection response system can track the average login attempts from an IP address over time.
 If there is a sudden spike in attempts, it may indicate a brute-force attack.
 An NDR security system can monitor the average number of logins attempts from an IP address over time.
 If there is a sudden increase in attempts, it might mean a brute-force attack is happening.